HaGRID - HAnd Gesture Recognition Image Dataset

-The dataset was collected in 4 stages: (1) gesture image collection stage called mining, (2) validation stage where mining rules and some conditions are checked, (3) filtration of inappropriate images, (4) annotation stage for markup bounding boxes and leading hands.
-The classification stage is built into the mining and validation pipelines by splitting pools for each gesture class.
+The dataset creation pipeline is described step by step to showcase how heterogeneity is achieved and to provide details on the dataset's content and quality.
+The dataset was created in 4 stages: (1) the image collection stage called mining; (2) the validation stage, where mining rules and some conditions are checked; (3) the filtration of inappropriate images; and (4) the annotation stage for markup bounding boxes.
+The classification stage is built into the mining, validation, and annotation pipelines by splitting pools for each gesture class.
 We use two Russian crowdsourcing platforms: Yandex.Toloka (1, 2, and 4 steps) and ABC Elementary (3 and 4 steps) to complete these stages.
-Note that, tasks on the ABC Elementary platform are performed only by employees of our company -- this is necessary at the filtration stage.
-Usage of two platforms at the annotation stage allows us to increase the confidence of the final annotation because two different annotator domains mark up images.
-The platforms are similarly organized.
-Thus, the description below is valid for both of them.
-The details of each of the steps are the follows:
+Note that all crowd workers are aware of the prohibition on the transfer of personal data to third parties and the presence of dubious content.
+Using two platforms at the annotation stage allows us to increase the final annotation confidence due to the two different annotator domains' involvement.
+The details of each of the steps are as follows: